 May be repeated each semester for up to eight hours of credit.
 Includes concerts on and off campus and occasional short tours in the region.
 Repertoire includes music from the Renaissance through the 20th century.
-(151, fall only; 152, spring only)
+(151, Fall only; 152, Spring only)

 - 160-161 Guitar Ensemble (1-1).
 Open by audition to students enrolled in guitar lessons.
 Classical and Jazz Guitar Ensembles are available.
 May be repeated each semester for up to eight hours of credit.
-(160, fall only; 161, spring only) - String Chamber Orchestra (1-1).
+(160, Fall only; 161, Spring only) - 170-171 String Chamber Orchestra (1-1).
 Open by audition to string instrumentalists.
 May be repeated each semester for up to eight hours of credit.
-(170, fall only; 171, spring only) - 173-174 Symphony Orchestra (1-1).
+(170, Fall only; 171, Spring only) - 173-174 Symphony Orchestra (1-1).
 Open by audition to string, wind and percussion instrumentalists.
+Both symphonic and string orchestra will be included each semester.
 May be repeated each semester for up to eight hours of credit.
-(173, fall only; 174, spring only)

-175 Marching Band (1-0)
+(173, Fall only; 174, Spring only) - 175 Marching Band (1-0)